kanishk014/minor-project-adgitm/README.md

 ### Code Explanation
-The code is writtern in as a command line argument format with the appropriate commands as shown in the snippets provided below.
+The code is writtern in as a command line argument format with the appropriate commands as shown in the snippets provided below.<br>
-Here we are using the [Least Significant Bit](https://ieeexplore.ieee.org/document/6949808) Steganography technique to perform the encoding.
+Here we are using the [Least Significant Bit](https://ieeexplore.ieee.org/document/6949808) Steganography technique to perform the encoding and decoding.

 #### Text_Encoder.py